Governance

 Threats and opportunities

-<Threats> Delay in achieving strategic goals due to lack of investment effectiveness
+<Threats> Delays in achieving strategic objectives due to insufficient return on investment

 The Sysmex Group is working to expand its R&D, production, and other bases.
-At the same time, the Group is accelerating its growth through proactive investment in IT infrastructure and leading-edge technologies, as well as through acquisitions and capital tie-ups.
+At the same time, the Group aims to accelerate growth through proactive investment in IT infrastructure and leading-edge technologies, as well as through acquisitions and capital tie-ups.
 Amid these initiatives, changes in the business environment or exposure to unpredictable risks could prevent the full realization of the expected impacts and affect the achievement of our strategic goals.

 <Opportunities> Accelerate business by maximizing investment effectiveness